Trump says U.S. will be 'paid back' for Mexico wall

 Mexican President Enrique Pena Nieto has said his country won't pay for the wall.

-While the particular outlines of Trump's proposal were not immediately clear, the Associated Press reported that the president-elect's aides pushing for a plan that would seek the funds for the wall through existing legislation such as the Secure Fence Act of 2006.
+While the detail of Trump's proposal was not clear, the Associated Press reported the president-elect's aides are pushing for a plan that would seek the funds through existing legislation such as the Secure Fence Act of 2006.
 That act already authorizes some types of enclosures along the U.S.'s southern border.

+In a series of early-morning tweets Friday, Trump also urged his supporters to attend his inauguration on Jan.
+20, claimed that Hillary Clinton and the Democratic Party "were never going to beat the PASSION of my voters" and poked fun at the softer ratings of "The Apprentice" television show since his departure.

+He is due to receive an intelligence briefing Friday on alleged Russian hacking of the U.S. election.

 JOIN THE CONVERSATION